ananafrida/comp-333-4-frontend/README.md

 In addition to the required CRUD operations, we have implemented **Search functionality**.
 The search functionality allows the users to search for songs and artists by using fuzzy search.

+## Other Details

+We used IP addresses in the following files:
+1. main.js
+2. update.js
+3. register.js
+4. login.js
+5. delete.js
+6. create.js

 ## Team Contribution

 Assuming all the tasks are completed by the assigned member, the contribution for this project is as follows: